 Report signs of drug-induced hepatitis, including anorexia, abdominal pain, severe nausea and vomiting, yellow skin or eyes, skin rashes, flu-like symptoms, and muscle/joint pain.

 Monitor and report depression or other changes in mood and behavior.

 Periodically assess body weight and other anthropometric measures (body mass index, body composition).
 Report a rapid or sustained weight loss or gain, or a substantial change in lean body mass.

 Because of the risk of thromboembolism, use caution during aerobic exercise and other forms of therapeutic exercise.
 Assess exercise tolerance frequently (blood pressure, heart rate, fatigue levels), and terminate exercise immediately if any untoward responses occur (See Appendix L).

-Institute weight-bearing and resistance exercises as tolerated to maintain bone mineral density and ...
+Institute weight-bearing and resistance exercises as ...